david-garcia-garcia/windowscontainers/sqlserver2022k8s/readme.md

 SBS_SRVENSURE=SQLSERVERAGENT
 ```

+## Full Text Search

+Full text search services are installed and enabled in the image.

 ## Lifecycle

 The lifecycle determines "how" the image intends to treat persistent data and configuration.
 I.E. you might totally want to have a configuration-free MSSQL setup where the only persistent thing are the data files themselves.
 On the other hand, you might want to have total control on the SQL Instance and have any config change you make to it persisted.